The War on Waste and where we stand

 The recent War on Waste series on the ABC highlighted the plight of the humble disposable coffee cup and put it squarely in the firing line.

-By episode 4, some eight months later, Reucassel was finally corrected and shown that disposable cups can indeed be recycled.
+By episode 4, some eight months later, Reucassel was finally corrected and shown that ompostable disposable cups can indeed also be recycled.
 See that video here.

-Also in episode 3 BioPak’s biodegradable cup the BioCup was given a big hit with the lack of facilities for composting the cups meaning they were inevitably headed for landfill.
+Also in episode 3 BioPak’s compostable disposable paper cup the BioCup was given a big hit with the lack of facilities for composting the cups meaning they were inevitably headed for landfill.

-Given that reusable cups are no doubt the best way to go in terms of sustainability for coffee lovers, for that there is no doubt, the question that remains is "what is the more eco friendly choice: disposable/recyclable or biodegradable/compostable cups when reusable is not an option?"
+Given that reusable cups are no doubt the best way to go in terms of sustainability for coffee lovers, for that there is no doubt, the question that remains is "what is the more eco friendly choice: disposable recyclable-only or disposable compostable/recyclable cups -when reusable is not an option?"

-Well, in episode 4 War on Waste chose recyclable cups as the better of the two – provided there is a way for them to be recycled, and that means separating the paper cup from it’s non-biodegradable polyethelene lining.
+Well, in episode 4 The War on Waste chose recyclable-only cups as the better of the two – provided there is a way for them to be recycled, and that means separating the paper cup from it’s non-biodegradable polyethelene lining.

 In Australia Simply Cups and Closed Loop are offering a solution to the problem – well almost.
 They promise 1 cent from each cup sale will go towards establishing a coffee cup recycling solution in Australia.